-Please note: if you have landed here looking to contact the Port Adelaide Magistrates Court, please see their contact details here.
+Please note: if you have landed here looking to contact the Port Adelaide Magistrates Court, please click here for its contact details.

 The former Port Adelaide Courthouse, 1882, South Australia.